awslabs/mountpoint-s3/README.md

 The client will run in the background by default, and the `~/mnt` directory now gives access to the objects in your S3 bucket.

+### Mountpoint for Amazon S3 using Docker

+First, build the docker image using the below command.

+    cd mountpoint-s3/docker
+    docker build -t mount-s3 .

+Once the container build is successful, configure AWS credentials as environment variables.
+You can set short-term or long-term credentials using variables, such as those in the [AWS CLI environment variables documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
+Run the following command to mount the S3 bucket and list some files.
+Replace `DOC-EXAMPLE-BUCKET` with the name of your bucket.

+     docker run -it \
+        --cap-add SYS_ADMIN \
+        --device /dev/fuse \
+        --env AWS_ACCESS_KEY_ID \
+        --env AWS_SECRET_ACCESS_KEY \
+        --env AWS_SESSION_TOKEN \
+        --env AWS_DEFAULT_REGION \
+        mount-s3 /bin/bash -c "./mount-s3 DOC-EXAMPLE-BUCKET /mnt; ls -l /mnt"

 ### Configuration

 For the alpha release, additional configuration is required to use Mountpoint for Amazon S3 in some circumstances: